Add To Favorites

 Ready to peek inside an ordinary-looking rock?
 Your inside knowledge of gems and minerals becomes crystal clear with this sparkling geode project.

-To create your own geode replica, use Crayola® Model Magic® to create an outer stone nodule for your crystals.
+Once research is complete, and has been discussed as a class, invite students to create their own geode replica.
+Studnets can use Crayola® Model Magic® to create an outer stone nodule for their crystals.
 Form white Model Magic into a thick, bowl-shaped pinch pot.
-Use a Crayola Washable Marker cap to create a textured outer surface on your geode.
+Use a Crayola Washable Marker cap to create a textured outer surface on geodes.

 Roll out a Model Magic snake.
 Use Crayola Scissors to cut the snake into several short sections.
 Cut a point onto one end of each section, making four small angled cuts.
-These are your crystals.
+These will become the crystals.
 Attach the blunt end of the pointed crystals to the inside of the geode.
 Fill the entire geode with these Model Magic crystals.
 Air-dry at least 24 hours.

-Cover a table with recycled newspaper.
-Use Crayola Washable Watercolors to paint the outside of your geode.
+Students cover their work space with recycled newspaper.
+Use Crayola Washable Watercolors to paint the outside of geodes.
 Use a brush with stiff bristles to spatter a variety of colors on it.

 Paint the crystals inside the geode a light, pastel color by diluting the paint with water.
 Air-dry the geode.

-Use Crayola Glitter Glue to make your crystals glitter realistically!
-Air-dry before displaying your collection.
+Use Crayola Glitter Glue to make crystals glitter realistically!
+Air-dry before displaying the geode collection.

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho